 One day, he met a woman who was quite lovely, eating quail for lunch.
 He liked her immediately.
 But later she complained that he asked her too many questions.
 She refused to talk with him after that.

 - Write about the king’s feelings at this point in the story.

 The king was very disappointed.
 He had never liked a woman before.
 He also started to worry that he would never get married.

 - Write about the 4th woman that he met and liked.
 She liked him too!

 Then, one day, a woman from the next town over brought him a most beautiful quilt.
 At first she quivered when she spoke and then quacked when she laughed.
 The king found her to be most delightful!
 He smiled.
 She smiled back.

 - Write the ending to the story.

 They married and lived happily ever after.
 The people of Quail were so happy to have a queen!

-Once the students completed their story, they began working on their “Q-U-Queen” art accent.
+14. Once the students complete their story, they can work on their “Q-U-Queen” art accent.

 Taboo (using the PEOPLE cards)